• Skip to primary navigation

 While using a day-old baguette is good at home, it's not the kind of bread that's used in bakeries and restaurants serving pain perdu in France.
 For example, Laurent, our baker, uses any unsold baguette sticks at the end of the day not for this recipe but for a charity association.

-Instead he uses more fluffy white bread like pain de mie which is unsliced bread for slicing.
-The closest is brioche.
-They are both the best kinds to use as they are so much lighter.
+Instead he uses more fluffy white bread like pain de mie, which is unsliced bread for slicing.
+The closest is brioche and are both the best kinds to use, as so much lighter.
 So, if yours is not fluffy, it's probably down to the kind of bread you're using.

 As a result, if you want the best authentic French toast made like the French in restaurants or boulangeries, use an unsliced bread that's white, light and fluffy.